talentegra/tawpress/wp-content/plugins/the-events-calendar/readme.txt

 Contributors: theeventscalendar, borkweb, bordoni, brianjessee, aguseo, camwynsp, GeoffBel, geoffgraham, jentheo, leahkoerper, lucatume, neillmcshea, patriciahillebrandt, paulskim, vicskf, zbtirrell, juanfra
 Tags: events, calendar, event, schedule, organizer Donate link: https://evnt.is/29
-Requires at least: 4.9.14
+Requires at least: 4.9.16
-Stable tag: 5.3.1.1
+Stable tag: 5.7.0
-Tested up to: 5.6.0
+Tested up to: 5.7.2
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Events Calendar is a carefully crafted, extensible plugin that lets you easily manage and share events.
-Beautiful.
-Solid.
-Awesome.
+The Events Calendar is the number one calendar plugin for WordPress.
+Easily create and manage events (including virtual events!) on your WordPress site with The Events Calendar free plugin.

 == Description ==

-Easily create and manage an events calendar on your website with [The Events Calendar](https://evnt.is/mj).
-Whether your events are in-person or virtual events, this plugin boasts professional features backed by our world-class team of developers and designers.
+Easily create and manage an events calendar on your WordPress site with [The Events Calendar](https://evnt.is/mj) free plugin.
+Whether your events are in-person or virtual events, this WordPress calendar plugin boasts professional features backed by our world-class team of developers and designers.

 https://vimeo.com/425323974

 Packed with loads of features, The Events Calendar is ready to go out of the box.
 It’s also extensible, easy to use, and completely customizable.

 = 📅 The #1 Calendar for WordPress =

 See the calendar in action on our [demo experience](https://evnt.is/1ajs).
 Just getting started?
 Read through the [New User Primer](https://evnt.is/2d) to get set up.

 Looking for additional features like recurring events, ticket sales, user-submitted events, automatic imports, and more?

-<strong>Check out [Events Calendar Pro](https://evnt.is/mj), [Event Aggregator](https://evnt.is/197u), and [more add-ons](https://evnt.is/2a)</strong> ...and all of them are on sale from November 23-30 during our annual 💰[Black Friday Sale](https://evnt.is/1aod)💰
+<strong>Check out [Events Calendar Pro](https://evnt.is/mj), [Event Aggregator](https://evnt.is/197u), and [more add-ons](https://evnt.is/2a).</strong>

 = 🔌🎨 Plug and Play or Customize =